mukwambo/mukwambo/README.md

  <br/>

  <div>
-Most of my repositories are private, but feel free to <b>clone</b> or <b>fork</b> any of the public ones.
+Most of my repositories are private but feel free to <b>clone</b> or <b>fork</b> any of the public ones.
 It would also mean the world to me if you sent me recommendations on what I could do better on either of the projects.
 In case of any queries, you are welcome to chat on any of my socials tagged below: </div>
 <br/>

 <div align="center">